 - 1. Intoxicating or Alcoholic Beverages refer to all beverages containing more than one percent (1%) alcohol by weight. - 2.
 Drugs means cannabis, the seeds thereof, and the resin extracted from any part of the plant, and any other drug or substance the possession of which is unlawful pursuant to Chapter 893, Florida Statutes.
 Drugs, legal or illegal, includes and by definition prescription drugs, diet pills, stimulants such as "no-doz", "stackers" and "stacker-like" products, and the various mail order caffeine stimulants that are shaped to look like various prescription amphetamines.
 Drugs also includes: - a.
-Narcotics: (codeine, 36ibrium, dilaudid, heroin, methadone, morphine, opium, and percodan); - Barbiturates and related sedatives: (amytal, 36ibrium36, 36ibrium3636ital, seconal, tuinal, doriden, noludar, 36ibrium36, 36ibrium36, soper, parest, 36ibrium, and somnafac); - c.
-Cocaine (in any form); - d.
+Narcotics: (codeine, 36ibrium, dilaudid, heroin, methadone, morphine, opium, and percodan); - b.
+Barbiturates and related sedatives: (amytal, 36ibrium36, 36ibrium3636ital, seconal, tuinal, doriden, noludar, 36ibrium36, 36ibrium36, soper, parest, 36ibrium, and somnafac); - c.
+Cocaine (in any form): - d.
 Hallucinogens: (LSD, MDA, mescaline, peyote, psilocybin, and PCP); - e.
-Tranquilizers such as: daimane, equanil/miltown, 36ibrium, serax, valium; mellaril, and thorazine; - f.
+Tranquilizers such as: daimane, equanil/miltown, 36ibrium, serax, valium; mellaril, and thorazine: - f.
 Synthetic drugs, legal or illegal such as Mojo or Bath Salts; and - g.
-Any other drug that is listed as a controlled substance in Chapter 893, Florida Statutes. - 3.
-Sale means the actual, constructive, or attempted transfer from one (1) person to another for any consideration or remuneration whatsoever. - Distributing means the actual, constructive, or attempted transfer from one person to another without remuneration whatsoever. - 5.
-Possesses means having or holding of property or the state of owning or having in one's hands. - Second Offense means any second offense while enrolled in grades 6-12 regardless of home school district. - 7.
-Substance Abuse means the use of any drug when such use is unlawful, and use of any drug when such is detrimental to the user or to others but is not unlawful. - 8.
+Any other drug that is listed as a controlled substance in Chapter 893, Florida Statutes - 3.
+Sale means the actual, constructive, or attempted transfer from one (1) person to another for any consideration or remuneration whatsoever. - 4.
+Distributing means the actual, constructive, or attempted transfer from one person to another without remuneration whatsoever.

+- 5. Possesses means having or holding of property or the state of owning or having in one's hands. - 6.
+Under the influence means any confirmed positive test result for or admittance to the use of alcohol, illegal drug use, and /or prescription drugs when there is not a valid prescription from a physician. - 7.
+Second Offense means any second offense while enrolled in grades 6-12 regardless of home school district. - 8.
+Substance Abuse means the use of any drug when such use is unlawful, and use of any drug when such is detrimental to the user or to others but is not unlawful. - 9.
 Medication means all medications/prescriptions must be checked in through the school office and a permission to dispense form must be completed and signed by the parent.
 The medication must be in the original prescription container with the student's name on the prescription label.
 The student will be excused from class at the appropriate time in order to take the dosage.
 A log of the dispensed medication will be maintained by the office and/or health personnel.